stellar-deprecated/docs/guides/anchor/4-compliance-server.md

 network_passphrase = "Test SDF Network ; September 2015"

 [database]
-type = "mysql"
-url = "dbuser:dbpassword@/stellar_compliance"
+type = "mysql" # Or "postgres" if you created a PostgreSQL database url = "dbuser:dbpassword@/stellar_compliance"

 [keys]
 signing_seed = "SAV75E2NK7Q5JZZLBBBNUPCIAKABN64HNHMDLD62SZWM6EBJ4R7CUNTZ"
-# Not supported...?
-encryption_key = "SBRWDGSQT2PZIT2MLMPVOCA5AQ3BDBPUUQKNTYPQ357IKB5N64YGZ4LX"
+encryption_key = "SAV75E2NK7Q5JZZLBBBNUPCIAKABN64HNHMDLD62SZWM6EBJ4R7CUNTZ"

 [callbacks]
 sanctions = "http://localhost:8005/compliance/sanctions"
 ask_user = "http://localhost:8005/compliance/ask_user"
 fetch_info = "http://localhost:8005/compliance/fetch_info"

+# The compliance server must be available via HTTPS.
+Specify your SSL
+# certificate and key here.
+If the server is behind a proxy or load  balancer
+# that implements HTTPS, you can omit this section.
-# [tls]
+[tls]
-# certificate_file = "server.crt"
+certificate_file = "server.crt"
-# private_key_file = "server.key"
+private_key_file = "server.key"
 ```

 </code-example>

 The configuration file lists both an `external_port` and an `internal_port`.
 The external port must be publicly accessible.
 This is the port that other organizations will contact in order to determine whether you will accept a payment.

 The internal port should *not* be publicly accessible.
-It is the port through which you initiate compliance operations and transmits private information.
+It is the port through which you initiate compliance operations and transmit private information.
 It’s up to you to keep this port secure through a firewall, a proxy, or some other means.

 You’ll also need to tell your bridge server that you now have a compliance server it can use.
 Update [`config_bridge.toml`](2-bridge-server.md#download-and-configure-bridge-server) with the address of your compliance server’s *internal* port: